NetSuite, Implementation, Data Migration, Planning, Accounts Receivable

 Other Transactions that can be posted to AR/AP accounts without a Name

 The only other transaction type (besides a journal entry) that can be posted to an accounts payable or receivable account type without a Name assigned is the Deposit transaction.
 Unfortunately, Deposit transactions cannot be changed with a CSV load.
-To add the Name, you’ll need to add the name manually.
+To add the Name, you’ll need to add it manually.

 Creating a custom report to exclude the No Customer lines